-Section 16 (c) concerning evidence otherwise discoverable and admissible makes clear that relevant evidence may not be shielded from discovery or admission at trial merely because it is communicated in a collaborative law process.
+Section 17(c) concerning evidence otherwise discoverable and admissible makes clear that relevant evidence may not be shielded from discovery or admission at trial merely because it is communicated in a collaborative law process.
 For purposes of the collaborative law communication privilege, it is the communication that is made in the collaborative law process that is protected by the privilege, not the underlying evidence giving rise to the communication.
 Evidence that is communicated in collaborative law is subject to discovery, just as it would be if the collaborative law process had not taken place.
 There is no "fruit of the poisonous tree" doctrine in the collaborative law communication privilege.
 For example, a party who learns about a witness during a collaborative law proceeding is not precluded by the privilege from subpoenaing that witness should collaborative law terminate and the matter wind up in a courtroom.

-SECTION 17.
+SECTION 18.
 WAIVER AND PRECLUSION OF PRIVILEGE.

-- (a) A privilege under Section 16 may be waived in a record or orally during a proceeding if it is expressly waived by all parties and, in the case of the privilege of a nonparty participant, it is also expressly waived by the nonparty participant. - (b) A person that discloses or makes a representation about a collaborative law communication which prejudices another person in a proceeding may not assert a privilege under Section 16, but only to the extent necessary for the person prejudiced to respond to the disclosure
+44 (a) A privilege under Section 17 may be waived in a record or orally during a proceeding if it is expressly waived by all parties and, in the case of the privilege of a nonparty participant, it

+- 1 is also expressly waived by the nonparty participant. - 2 (b) A person that discloses or makes a representation about a collaborative law - 3 communication which prejudices another person in a proceeding may not assert a privilege under - 4 Section 17, but only to the extent necessary for the person prejudiced to respond to the disclosure - 5 or representation.

+SECTION 19.
+LIMITS OF PRIVILEGE.

-2 SECTION 18.
-EXCEPTION TO PRIVILEGE.
-3 (a) There is no privilege under Section 16 for a collaborative law communication that is: 4 (1) in an agreement evidenced by a record signed by all parties; 5 (2) available to the public under [state open records act] or made during a session 6 of a collaborative law process which is open, or is required by law to be open, to the public; 7 (3) a threat or statement of a plan to inflict bodily injury or commit a crime of 8 violence; 9 (4) intentionally used to plan a crime, attempt to commit or commit a crime, or 10 conceal an ongoing crime or ongoing criminal activity; 11 (5) sought or offered to prove or disprove a claim or complaint of professional 12 misconduct or malpractice arising from or related to a collaborative law process; or 13 (6) sought or offered to prove or disprove abuse, neglect, abandonment, or 14 exploitation of a child, unless the [child or adult protective services agency] is a party to or 15 otherwise participates in a collaborative law process.
-16 (b) There is no privilege under Section 16 if a tribunal finds, after a hearing in camera, 17 that the party seeking discovery or the proponent of the evidence has shown the evidence is not 18 otherwise available, the need for the evidence substantially outweighs the interest in protecting 19 confidentiality, and the collaborative law communication is sought or offered in: 20 (1) a court proceeding involving a felony [or misdemeanor]; or 21 (2) a proceeding seeking rescission or reformation of a contract arising out of the 22 collaborative law process or on which a defense to avoid liability on the contract is asserted.
-23 (c) If a collaborative law communication is not privileged under subsection (a) or (b), or representation.
+- 7 (a) There is no privilege under Section 17 for a collaborative law communication that is: - (1) available to the public under [state open records act] or made during a session - of a collaborative law process that is open, or is required by law to be open, to the public; - (2) a threat or statement of a plan to inflict bodily injury or commit a crime of - 11 violence;

+- 12 (3) intentionally used to plan a crime, commit or attempt to commit a crime, or - 13 conceal an ongoing crime or ongoing criminal activity; or - 14 (4) in an agreement resulting from the collaborative law process, evidenced by a - record signed by all parties to the agreement. - 16 (b) The privileges under Section 17 for a collaborative law communication do not apply - 17 to the extent that a communication is: - 18 (1) sought or offered to prove or disprove a claim or complaint of professional - 19 misconduct or malpractice arising from or related to a collaborative law process; or - 20 (2) sought or offered to prove or disprove abuse, neglect, abandonment, or - 21 exploitation of a child, unless the [child protective services agency or adult protective services - agency] is a party to or otherwise participates in the collaborative law process. - (c) There is no privilege under Section 17 if a tribunal finds, after a hearing in camera, - 24 that the party seeking discovery or the proponent of the evidence has shown the evidence is not

+- otherwise available, the need for the evidence substantially outweighs the interest in protecting confidentiality, and the collaborative law communication is sought or offered in: